Joyce Wilkinson Charitable Trust Fund

 Overview

 The Joyce Wilkinson Charitable Trust Fund was established through the estate of Joyce Wilkinson, a lifelong resident of Rosley and Westward who dedicated much of her life to community work in North Cumbria.
 Upon her death, Joyce left much of her estate to create an endowed trust supporting charitable activities in and around her home villages.
-The trust operates under the administration of Cumbria Community Foundation (established 1969, Charity No. 1075120) working in partnership with the appointed trustees of the Joyce Wilkinson Trust.
-The fund makes grants twice yearly to support local voluntary and community organizations, with a particular emphasis on projects benefiting those areas closest to Joyce Wilkinson's home and reflecting her commitment to community life.
+The trust operates under the administration of Cumbria Community Foundation (established 1999, Charity No. 1075120) working in partnership with the appointed trustees of the Joyce Wilkinson Trust.
+The fund makes grants twice yearly to support local voluntary and community organisations, with a particular emphasis on projects benefiting those areas closest to Joyce Wilkinson's home and reflecting her commitment to community life.

 Funding Priorities

-Grant Programs
+Grant Programmes

-Main Grant Program
+Main Grant Programme

 - No specified minimum or maximum grant amount